ildarmgt/BitcoinNameSystem/README.md

 ## How is it different?

 I am not aware of any other solutions without compromises that are pure Bitcoin based.
 It works through derivation entirely from always available public [replicated](http://luke.dashjr.org/programs/bitcoin/files/charts/services.html) Bitcoin blockchain data.
-There's no specialized indexing service needed (or possible) to scan every transaction with embedded messages to derive specific domain's state, only a small domain-unique subset of transactions are relevant using generic indexing of addresses already available in probably all standard Bitcoin node and explorer implementations.
+There's no specialized indexing service needed (or possible) to scan every transaction with embedded messages to derive specific domain's state.
+Only a small domain-unique subset of transactions are relevant.
+BNS is using generic indexing by addresses already available in probably all standard Bitcoin node and explorer implementations.

 ## Donations